-Climate change trends is responsible for the global heat record of 2016, which included extreme heat waves in Asia as well as warmer waters off Alaska’s coast.
+Climate change trends are responsible for the global heat record of 2016, which included extreme heat waves in Asia as well as warmer waters off Alaska’s coast.
 The warming is purely triggered by the fact that the planet is becoming hotter due to human activities such as burning of fossil fuels, says a study.

 This is first time global scientists have been able to identify severe weather that couldn’t have occurred without climate change, says the report entitled ‘Explaining Extreme Events in 2016 from a Climate Perspective.’